MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-roles.md

 }
 ```

-## Assign a role to the 'admin' account
+## Assign roles to the 'admin' account

 If only the default local administrator account is defined for Machine Learning Server (or R Server), then roles are not needed.
 In this case, the 'admin' user is implicitly assigned to the Contributor role.